 Depending on your needs, the “thank you in advance” alternatives above might vary.
 In general, asking your recipient to do something for you is often the best move.
 Even if it’s after a job interview or if you don’t know the recipient that well.
 It takes the presumption that good communication, with proper context, can help to promote a response.

 Here is an example sent to your colleague:

-Since we have a product release Thursday at 9 pm, I would love it if we could try to get this resolved by Wednesday at 12pm.
+Since we have a product release Thursday at 9 pm, I would love to try to get this resolved by Wednesday at 12 pm.